 Deep Dive: Madonna, LIKE A VIRGIN

-It was the record that made Madonna a superstar.
-Already with a slew of hits and a Top 10 debut album to her credit, the young singer took charge of her career with the decade-defining follow-up, Like a Virgin.
+It was the LP that made Madonna a superstar.
+Already with a slew of hits and a Top 10 debut album to her credit, the young singer took charge of her career with the decade-defining full-length follow-up, Like a Virgin.
 When Madonna's record label wouldn't let her self-produce the album, she tapped Nile Rodgers to serve as producer, largely on the strength of his work with David Bowie's Let's Dance.

 Madonna notoriously revealed the album's title track with an iconic performance at the first MTV Music Video Awards in 1984.
 The song soared to the top of the charts, making it her first Number One single.